perrylo/PerryShift/README.md

 - A consideration for users in different Timezones
 - A live version of the application accessible via the web.
 We use Heroku, but feel free to use other services such as Netlify, Vercel, etc.

+**Summary**

+This assignment is designed with the intention of ensuring candidates can sufficiently work through a set of requirements to build a usable web application.
+Communication is extremely important to us, and failure to complete this assignment entirely will not be considered a failure if your thought process and problem solving skills are documented and communicated back to us.
+This can be communicated via email, in code comments, git commit messages, a README, all of the above, or otherwise; this is up to you.
+The more we can gauge how you approach issues, the more easily we can evaluate your fit for this position.

+This assignment is also purposely designed to be somewhat vague.
+Creativity and self-starting is important and needed within our team.
+There are certainly details missing, but we implore you to use your best judgement and communicate your reasoning (commenting code perhaps)  in some way!

+Thanks!
+We look forward to see what you can do

 # Completed Application (Live)